Why to carefully consider to voluntarily register as a withholding agent for Dutch wage taxes?

 More information

 Are you an employer established abroad and do you want to know more about the obligations towards employees in the Netherlands and/or do you want support in this area?
-Please contact Loes van Baast, tax advisor, by phoning 040-2942601 or send Loes an e-mail
+Please contact Clea Cremers, tax advisor, by phoning 077-3217715 or send her an email

 Do you want to know more about the wage tax?
 Our specialist will gladly assist you.